luminus-framework/luminus/resources/public/md/routes.md

 the page satisfies the specified rule.

 Here's a function to check if there is a user currently in the session.
 If the user is `nil` then the rule will trigger a redirect.
-By default the rules redirect to the `"/`" URI.
+By default rules redirect to the `"/`" URI.

 ```clojure
 (defn user-page [request]